 When the mating ritual of the goldfish starts and the male begins to chase the female, if the female is far slower and with bad eyesight, it can become quite distressing.
 You will always have to monitor them and make sure they don't get hurt.

 Do you want to imagine yourself being worried about your fish or simply enjoy their gentle and playful nature?

 As a rule of thumb, only keep goldfish in the same aquarium if they are similar type (single or double tailed), size and speed.

 Just a few seconds ago, I asked you to think about overcrowding and about an aquarium.
 Do you remember a time when you were in an overcrowded place and you wanted to get out quickly?
+Places like a NYC subway, Disney Land in California, a jail cell after a DUI arrest or even a shopping mall can all evoke the stress that comes with overcrowding.
+While the San Diego DUI specialists can help with one of these problems, being confined in such an overcrowded space takes its toll on your psyche.
 Now imagine your goldfish in a man-made artificially-contained space (an aquarium).
 They swim in a limited amount of water.